Health and Safety

-- Do not undertake or take part in a Toad Patrol without first undertaking a full Risk Assessment.
+- Do not undertake or take part in a Toad Patrol without first writing up a full Risk Assessment.

-- Do not undertake or take part in a Toad Patrol without first taking out insurance for you and your patrollers (see below).
+- Do not undertake or take part in a Toad Patrol without first making sure your patrollers are registered and covered by our insurance (see below).

 - You are under no obligation to undertake or take part in a Toad Patrol.
-If you are uncertain or have concerns about undertaking or taking part, under no circumstances should you continue.
+If you are uncertain or have concerns about taking part, under no circumstances should you continue.